JoGorska/Keto-diet/README.md

 9. After managed to calculate the date when the target weight can be acheved I had a date in miliseconds.
 After converting it into something resembling javascript date, I could not use getDate(), getMont() or getYear() as it was returning taht getDate() is not a function.
 I suspect that the result of the calculation was not actual javascript date, so I changed the result of calculation to a string and I got the date, month and year off the string.

+10. Bug not allowing the user input more than 100 kg for current weight resolved by passing integer when comparing the value of current weight and target weight.
+Similar but respectively found in imperial measures - resolved by parseInt().

 ## Validation
 1. Imperial measures validation
 - add validation for those fields is so that one or both of the fields are filled.